trailblazer/trailblazer.github.io/gems/workflow/circuit.md

 * `Task` is Options::KW.
 It will be converted to be its own circuit, so you can override and change things like KWs, what is returned, etc. ==> do some benchmarks, and play with circuit-compiled.

 * An `Operation` simply is a `circuit`, with a limited, linear-only flow.

-## Activity

-An `Activity` has start and end events.
-While *events* in BPMN have behavior and might trigger listeners, in `circuit` an event is simply a state.
-The activity always ends in an `End` state.
-It's up to the user to interpret and trigger behavior.